jrochkind/attr_json/README.md

 * Polymorphic JSON attributes.

+* partial updates for json hashes, use postgres jsonb merge operators to only overwrite what changed

 * Could we make these attributes work in ordinary AR where, same as they do in jsonb_contains?
 Maybe.